parrt/msds692/hw/tfidf.md

 ## Evaluation

 We will test your two Python scripts from the command line using a number of sample files and then use `diff` to compare your output with ours.
 Any difference in order or counts for TFIDF scores are treated as a 0 for that test.
 50% of your grade comes from each script.

+I'll try to get a script together for you soon.